junxit/us-congress-bills-112/metadata.md

 - 2012-06-07 — Select Committee on Intelligence.
 Original measure reported to Senate by Senator Feinstein.
 With written report No. 112-174.
 Additional and Minority views filed.
 - 2012-06-07 — Select Committee on Intelligence.
 Original measure reported to Senate by Senator Feinstein.
 With written report No. 112-174.
 Additional and Minority views filed.
 - 2012-06-29 — Referred to the Committee on the Judiciary pursuant to section 3(b) of S.Res.
 400 of the 94th Congress, as amended by S.Res.
 445 of the 108th Congress, for a period not to exceed 10 session days.
+- 2012-07-19 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-07-19 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2012-07-19 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2012-07-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 463.